PaulioRandall/p90/README.md

 # P90

-A minimalist CSS pre-processor for Svelte.
-Let JavaScript handle the logic, not a CSS mutant.
+A minimalist CSS pre-processor with out of the box support for Svelte.
+Let simple JavaScript handle the logic, not a CSS mutant or obese frameworks.

+If you can't incrementally add or remove a tool then be prepared to rewrite your program if you ever want to remove it.
+If you find something better than **P90** then it should be easy to incrementally replace **P90** in CI/CD fashion.

 The rest of the introduction is hidden within the examples because you really don't give a damn.

 ## TODO

-- **Tidy** README.
-- **Figure out** how to effectively document this library.
+- **Figure out** how to better document this library.

 ## Choose your questline